Boat & Watercraft Insurance on the Suwannee River: A Guide for North Florida Boaters

 If you've spent any time on the Suwannee River, the Ichetucknee, the Santa Fe, or any of the spring runs that feed these waters in Suwannee and Columbia Counties, you know what makes this part of Florida special.
 Dark, tannin-stained water reflecting ancient cypress.
 Bass holding in the shallows.
 The kind of fishing and paddling that doesn't require a three-hour drive to the coast.

-It also requires a boat — and if you're running anything from a jon boat with a trolling motor to a fully-rigged bass boat or pontoon, you need proper watercraft insurance.
-Not because it's required (it often isn't), but because the cost of replacing or repairing a boat, covering a boating accident, or defending a liability claim without coverage is far more painful than the policy premium.
+It also requires a boat, and if you are running anything from a jon boat with a trolling motor to a fully rigged bass boat or pontoon, you should review proper watercraft insurance.
+Not because Florida generally requires recreational boat liability coverage, but because replacing a boat, defending an injury claim, or paying for a watercraft accident without coverage gets expensive fast.

 Here's what North Florida boaters need to know.